jbnguyen215/ExpediaTest/README.md

 # Expedia

-This project showcases my automation efforts to test expedia website.

 Authors: Justin Nguyen

-To execute these tests:
+## Summary
+This project was put together to test some application.
+It uses Jest as a test runner, and Selenium Webdriver to hook into the browser.

+## Setup
+This is how to set up my project.
+1. clone it!
-1. Install dependencies: `npm i`
+1. `npm i`

+## Running Tests
-1. Execute the tests: `npm test`
+To run all the tests, use the command: `npm test`
+To run a specific test, use the command: `npx jest test_name`